 Implant dentures vs. normal dentures: what’s the difference?

 Implant-supported dentures are secure dentures that require dental implants for attachment.
 Normal dentures only rest on the gums.
 Read more on our denture and implant options here >

 An incredibly important feature of implant-supported dentures (and their required dental implants) is their ability to keep the bone tissue strong in the jaw, avoiding bone resorption (disintegration) and facial collapse.
 Normal dentures simply rest on the gums and require regular relining due to this resorption.
 It is not the denture the changes shape over time, it is the bone slowly falling away.

-Benefits of implant dentures
+Benefits of implant-supported dentures

 - Improved speech

-- No denture adhesives are required
+- No need for denture adhesives

 Bite, chew, eat properly again!